sicheo/livingapi/README.md

 - See [here](https://github.com/convergencelabs/convergence-docker-compose) to start the server in production
 - or use [this](https://github.com/convergencelabs/convergence-omnibus-container) for development

-In order to use JWT authorization with Convergence Server for a given domain, setup a JWT authentication for that domain with a public key, then genarte a token using private key and the KeyId associated with public key.
+In order to use JWT authorization with Convergence Server for a given domain, setup a JWT authentication for that domain with a public key, then generate a token using private key and the KeyId associated with public key.

 ### Api Server
 To start the API server, invoke the following: